Are you new to marketing and want to know how much does Facebook advertising costs to reach more customers?

 You can expect to pay more (and bid higher) for a popular audience like that one!

-Ad Creatives (And How They Really Do Affect Facebook Advertising Cost)
+Ad Copy (And How They Really Do Affect Facebook Advertising Cost)

 Facebook gives every single ad a Relevance Score after the ad has received 500 impressions.